Savages (2012 film): Plot

 Ophelia, held in horrible conditions, demands to speak to whoever is in charge.
 Lado drugs and rapes her in retaliation for going over his head.
 Elena, traveling to the U.S. to visit her daughter and deal with the escalating situation, has Ophelia brought with her.
 Chon and Ben frame high-ranking cartel member Alex as an agent of Elena's rival, El Azul.
 With Dennis' help, they falsify evidence and give it to Lado.
 Lado tortures Alex to force a confession.
 After Alex confesses, Lado covers him with petrol and forces Ben to ignite the petrol; Ophelia is forced to watch.
 Lado double-crosses Elena and begins working with El Azul.

 Ben and Chon pay Dennis $3 million for information about Elena's daughter, Magda, and the name of his informant in Elena's cartel.
 They kidnap Magda and video-call Elena to establish that they are now in control.
 With Elena at their mercy, they arrange a desert meeting to exchange Ophelia and Magda at which snipers from both sides are in position.

-Elena asks who revealed her daughter's location, and Chon tells her it was Lado.
+Then an imagined scene follows: Elena asks who revealed her daughter's location, and Chon tells her it was Lado.
 She tries to kill Lado, but he shoots her first.
 A firefight erupts, and Chon is shot several times.
-Lado is shot in the back by Ben, but shoots him in the neck before Ophelia kills him.
+Lado is shot in the back by Ben but shoots him in the neck before Ophelia kills him.
 Ben is mortally wounded, and Chon injects him, Ophelia, and himself with a fatal overdose so they can die together.

-Ophelia wakes from a nightmare.
-At the meeting, Lado steals Elena's car and escapes as Dennis leads DEA agents to the scene.
-Everyone but Lado and Magda is arrested.
-Because Ben has incriminating information about Dennis, Dennis identifies Ben and Chon as his informants in the cartel and they are released.
+The movie snaps back to reality.
+At the meeting, Lado steals Elena's car and escapes as Dennis leads DEA agents with a helicopter to the scene.
+Everyone but Lado and Magda are arrested.
+Because Ben has incriminating information about Dennis, Dennis identifies Ben and Chon as his informants in the cartel, and they are released.
 Elena is sentenced to thirty years in prison, and El Azul and Lado create a new cartel called the Azulados.
 Ben, Chon, and Ophelia leave the country and live in a beachside hut, possibly in Indonesia.
 Ophelia tells us that they are living like savages.